-18 June 2019
+17 September 2019

+Title: Corporate Plan 2018 - 2022: Quarter 1, 2019 Performance Reporting

+Report of the Cabinet Member for Finance, Performance and Core Services

+Open Report

+Wards Affected: All

+Key Decision: No

+Report Author: Laura Powell, Policy and Partnerships Officer

+E-mail: |aura.powell@lbbd.gov.uk|

+Accountable Strategic Leadership Director: Claire Symonds, Chief Operating Officer

+Summary

-Title: Corporate Plan - Quarter 4 2018/1 Title: Corporate Plan - Quarter 4 2018/19 Performance Reporting Report of the Cabinet Member for Finance, Performance and Core Services Open Report For Decision Wards Affected: All Key Decision: No Report Author: Laura Powell, Policy and Partnerships C Dfficer Contact Details: Tel: 020 227 2517 E-mail: laura.powell@lbbd.gov.uk Accountable Strategic Leadership Div rector: Claire Symonds, Chief Operating Officer Summary The Corporate Plan 2018-2022 articulates the Council's vision and priorities for the next four years, following a period of significant change and service transformation.
+The Corporate Plan 2018-2022 articulates the Council's vision and priorities for the four-year lifespan, following a period of significant change and service transformation.
 To support this, it was recognised that the Council's Corporate Performance Framework needed to evolve to support and monitor our progress and service delivery, as a new kind of council.

 The framework demonstrates how the Council will achieve the long-term vision for the borough as set out in the Borough Manifesto, by focusing on clearly defined medium and short-term targets, alongside output measures and budgetary information that monitor vital indicators of service transformation.

-Each component of the performance framework being has been aligned to Cabinet Member portfolios to ensure that the Council's performance is effectively managed and service delivery remains on track.
-As a key element of the framework, the development of the Key Accountabilities and Key Performance Indicators (KPIs) has been carried out in collaboration with senior officers and Cabinet Members.
-Cabinet is presented with a Quarter 4 2018/19 performance update against the Key Performance Indicators (KPIs) and Key Accountabilities, which will continue to be reported quarterly to Corporate Performance Group (CPG) and Cabinet throughout the coming year.
-Recommendation(s) The Cabinet is recommended to: (i) Note progress against the Key Adress (i) report; ) Note performance against the Key Performance Indicators as detailed in Appendix 2; and (iii) Agree any actions to address are eas of deteriorating performance.
+Each component of the performance framework has been aligned to Cabinet Member portfolios to ensure that the Council's performance is effectively managed and service delivery remains on track.
+As a key element of the framework, the development of the Key Accountabilities and Key Performance Indicators (KPIs) was carried out in collaboration with senior officers and Cabinet Members.

+Now in the second year of the Corporate Plan, Cabinet is presented with the Quarter 1 2019/20 performance update against the Key Performance Indicators (KPIs) and Key Accountabilities.
+These elements of the performance framework will continue to be reported quarterly to Corporate Performance Group (CPG) and Cabinet throughout the coming year.

+Recommendation(s)

+The Cabinet is recommended to:

+- (i) Note progress against the Key Accountabilities as detailed in Appendix 1 to the report; - (ii) Note performance against the Key Performance Indicators as detailed in Appendix 2; and - (iii) Agree any actions to address areas of deteriorating performance.